Don't Be Such a Big Girl's Blouse

 : --INDIA KNIGHT in _Sunday Times_ (17 October 1999)

-: From _Brewer's Dictionary of Modern Phrase & Fable_ .
+: From Brewer's Dictionary of Phrase and Fable.

 girl noun (Derogatory) an effeminate male: I reckon blokes who don't take on dares